-The gas and steam regulators will require periodic lubrication.
-See the troubleshooting section for details.
+The gas and steam regulators will require periodic lubrication - see the troubleshooting section for details.

-4) LIGHTING THE BURNER
+5) LIGHTING THE BURNER

-WARNING: Before lighting, read the 'Gas System' section in the 'Trouble Shooting and Maintenance' section so that you are aware of any potential problems.
+WARNING: Before lighting read the 'Gas System' section and be aware of potential problems.
 If the gas system is not operating correctly, shut it off immediately or damage may result.